the soft computer

 outputs

-• thermal printer — ritual receipts as poem artifacts
+• thermal printer — ritual receipts as poem artifacts you can take with you

 four buttons, four answers